-Dogs can produce Vitamin C in their bodies under normal situations; however, when a dog is under stress (either physically due to, say, an illness, or mentally due to for example boarding at a kennel), he may need vitamin C in excess of his manufacturing capacity.
+Dogs can produce Vitamin C in their bodies under normal situations, but when a dog is under stress (either physically due to, say, an illness, or mentally due to for example boarding at a kennel), he may need vitamin C in excess of his manufacturing capacity.

 Visit this page to learn more about the benefits of vitamin C to dogs, the best form of vitamin C to use, and the dosages to give to dogs.

-It helps the body to retain calcium and is therefore important in bone and skeletal formation, as well as nerve and muscle control.
-To ensure proper growth and development, puppies should be given Vitamin D supplements as a precaution.
+Vitamin D helps the body to retain calcium and is therefore important in bone and skeletal formation, as well as nerve and muscle control.

 The main sources of Vitamin E are from cold pressed vegetable oils, such as safflower oil and wheat germ, meats, nuts, and green leafy vegetables.